adambard/learnxinyminutes-docs/ansible.html.markdown

 Ansible have great integration with multiple operating systems (even Windows) and some hardware (switches, Firewalls, etc).
 It has multiple tools that integrate with the could providers.
 Almost every worth-notice cloud provider is present in the ecosystem (AWS, Azure, Google, DigitalOcean, OVH, etc...)

+But ansible is way more!
+It provides an execution plans, an API, library, callbacks, not forget to mention - COMMUNITY! and great support by developers!

-## Main cons and pros
+### Main cons and pros

-### Cons
+#### Cons

 It is an agent-less tool - every agent consumes up to 16MB ram - in some environments, it may be noticable amount.
 It is agent-less - you have to verify your environment consistency 'on-demand' - there is no built-in mechanism that would warn you about some change automatically (this can be achieved with reasonable effort)
 Official GUI Tool (web inferface) - Ansible Tower - is great, but it is expensive.
 There is no 'small enterprice' payment plan.
 Easy workaround with Rundeck or Jenkins is possible with reasonable workload.

-### Pros
+#### Pros

 It is an agent-less tools In most scenarios, it use ssh as a transport layer.
 In some way you can use it as 'bash on steroids'.
 It is very-very-very easy to start.
-If you are familiar with ssh concept - you already know ansible (ALMOST).
-My personal record is: 'I did show how to install and use ansible (for simple raspberry pi cluster management) and it tool me 30 seconds to deliver a working tool !!!)'
+If you are familiar with ssh concept - you already know Ansible (ALMOST).
+My personal record is: 'I did show "how to install and use ansible" (for simple raspberry pi cluster management) - it took me 30 seconds to deliver a complete working example !!!)'
 I do provide a training services - I'm able to teach a production-ready person - in 8 hours (1 training day)!
 It covers all needed to work aspects!
 No other tool can match this ease of use!
-It executes when you do it - other tools (salt, puppet, chef - might execute in different scenario than you would expect)
+It executes 'as is' - other tools (salt, puppet, chef - might execute in different scenario than you would expect)
 Documentation is at the world-class standard!
 The comunity (github, stackOverflow) would help you very fast.
 Writing own modules and extension is fairly easy.

-### Neutral
+#### Neutral
 Migration Ansible<->Salt is failrly easy - so if you would need an event-driven agent environment - it would be a good choice to start quick with Ansible, and convert to salt when needed.

-## Basics on ansible
+#### Some concepts

 Ansible uses ssh or paramiko as a transport layer.
 In a way you can imagine that you are using a ssh with API to perform your action.
-In the 'low-level' way you can use it to execute remote command in more controlled way (still using ssh).
+The simplest way is to execute remote command in more controlled way (still using ssh).
-On the other hand - in advanced scope - you can use python anible code as a library to your own python scrips!
-This is awesome! (if you know what you are doing).
-It is a bit like fabric then.
+On the other hand - in advanced scope - you can wrap Ansible (use python Ansible code as a library) with your own Python scrips!
+This is awesome!
+It would act a bit like Fabric then.

-But ansible is way more!
-It provides an execution plans, an API, library, callbacks, not forget to mention - COMUNITY! and great support by developers!